AlexTNewell/Terraforming-My-Cloud-Resume-Challenge/README.md

 # Terraforming-My-Cloud-Resume-Challenge

-The Cloud Resume Challenge is a series of challenges designed to develop one's proficiency in AWS, in  writing infrastructure as code and in building CI/CD piplines.
+The Cloud Resume Challenge is a series of challenges designed to develop your proficiency in AWS, infrastructure as code and CI/CD.

 The primary objective is to develop and deploy a static website that serves as a professional resume.